 Ablative skin resurfacing, where the outer layer of the skin is removed, requires significant recovery times and it can lead to issues with scarring and hyperpigmentation.
-That’s why Dr. Kronberg prefers to use Fraxel fractional skin resurfacing for her Houston patients.
+That’s why Houston Dermatologist Dr. Esta Kronberg prefers to use Fraxel fractional skin resurfacing for her Houston patients.
 Fraxel only impacts a fraction of the skin’s surface, hence the name, which makes these treatments much easier to take, while still being incredibly effective for improving a variety of skin issues.

 What is Fraxel®?

 Our Fraxel laser actually is the Fraxel Dual system.
 This features two laser wavelengths, a 1927nm that is used for pigmentation problems, such as sun spots; and a 1550nm wavelength that is used to improve skin texture issues, such as acne scarring and fine lines and wrinkles.

 “I love Dr. Kronberg.
 She took her time in my consultation and also heard all i had to say!
 Great Dr. I definitely recommend her.” – R.M.

 What Can Fraxel treatment Be Used For?

 Dr. Kronberg uses both of the available wavelengths in her Fraxel system for different skin problems.
 They can be used in tandem or separately, giving us lots of flexibility for treating various skin problems.

 Sun spots, age spots, freckles, melasma, or actinic keratoses.
 No one likes these pigmentation issues, and that’s what this aspect of the Fraxel Dual system targets with its thulium fiber component.

 This wavelength is in effect an erbium laser.
 It penetrates deeper into the dermis layer of the skin to initiate higher levels of collagen and elastin production.
 This improves the appearance of acne scars, wrinkles, overall skin texture and tone.